-The Benjamin-Feir instability is the result of a nonlinear interaction of waves that are phase-locked, as the carrier wave is phase-locked with the sidebands and therefore this process cannot be described by a theory that assumes that the Fourier amplitudes are not correlated, as expressed by the assumption of homogeneity of the wave field (cf. Eq.(19)).
+The Benjamin-Feir instability is the result of a nonlinear interaction of waves that are phase locked, as the carrier wave is phase locked with the side bands, and therefore this process cannot be described by a theory that assumes that the Fourier amplitudes are not correlated, as expressed by the assumption of homogeneity of the wave field [(19)].
 Therefore, this suggests that local nonlinear events such as freak waves could be beyond the scope of the standard description of ocean waves.

-The investigation of the effect of inhomogeneities on the nonlinear energy transfer started with the work of Alber (1978), and Alber and Saffman (1978), while Crawford et al (1980) combined the effects of inhomogeneity and non-Normality on the evolution of weakly nonlinear water waves.
+The investigation of the effect of inhomogeneities on the nonlinear energy transfer started with the work of Alber (1978) and Alber and Saffman (1978), whereas Crawford et al. (1980) combined the effects of inhomogeneity and nonnormality on the evolution of weakly nonlinear water waves.
 A review of this may be found in Yuen and Lake (1982).
-We will only discuss the lowest order effects of inhomogeneity, disregarding any effects resulting from deviations from Normality, and we only discuss one-dimensional wave propagation.
+I will only discuss the lowestorder effects of inhomogeneity, disregarding any effects resulting from deviations from normality, and I only discuss one-dimensional wave propagation.

-Hence, we do not impose the condition of a homogeneous wave field (cf. Eq.(19)).
-Now invoking the Gaussian approximation on the fourth moment(16 with D = 0) and substituting the result in the evolution equation for the second moment, Eq.(17), gives
+Hence, I do not impose the condition of a homogeneous wave field [(19)].
+Now invoking the Gaussian approximation on the fourth moment [(16) with D = 0] and substituting the result in the evolution equation for the second moment, (17), gives